gSchool/ada-pre-course/01-workflow/01-workflow.md

 As web developers we regularly use the terminal to run, edit, test and debug our applications.
 As such it's important to get familiar with using the MacOS terminal.

 To launch terminal hit `cmd-spacebar` and then type terminal.

+![launch terminal](images/launch-terminal.png)

 You can also add the terminal application to your dock, by right-clicking on the application.

-![launch terminal](images/launch-terminal.png)

 ![add terminal to dock](images/add-to-dock.png)

+There are a variety of keyboard combinations and commands you can use when using the terminal.

 #### Terminal Shortcuts